rpazyaquian/wdi_3_rails_miniproject/README.md

 Class is also a string, although it will be passed around as a symbol.

 This is terribly simplistic, but we'll go with this for now.

+# Specifications

+I need practice learning how to write these!

+## Party

+* Outputs a list of characters in order of their job.
+  * e.g., tanks, then dips, then healers.
+  * So I'd go Party.characters.each |character| puts character.name character.job etc. and it'd be in order.